What Is Consumer-Directed Care in Aged Care?

 Receive Care the Way You Want to

 Consumer-directed care is a great option for people who want more control over their long-term care.
-It can provide you with the flexibility, choice, and quality of care you need to live a happy and healthy life.

 If you're looking for a reliable home care provider, Haisey Home Care supports both provider and consumer-directed care models.
-We want to take part in your home care journey, even if you want to manage your package by yourself.

 If you have any questions about our services, feel free to contact us